sim642/oop-lambda-template/README.md

 ## Streams
 Streams are one of the main reasons for having lambdas in the first place.
 They are instances of the generic type `Stream<T>`, so they are a lot like collections (list, set, etc) but are also vastly different.
 While collections focus on storing elements, streams focus on manipulating elements and don't directly store them.
+These streams are completely unrelated to I/O streams like `InputStream` and `OutputStream`, don't confuse the two!

 There are three steps to using streams:
 1. creation,